Mansurmohamed/Fut-Cult/README.md

 ![Team view page](https://github.com/Mansurmohamed/Fut-Cult/assets/77082103/8f15475d-fdb0-497f-bc47-6cc077a24d39)

-<h2>View a team's description, competitions they play in and the jersey for the current season </h2>
+<p>View a team's description, competitions they play in and the jersey for the current season </p>
 <br>
 <h1 align="center">
  4